Woljeong-ri station

 Woljeong-ri station is a closed railway station on the Gyeongwon Line in South Korea.
 It was closed by the Korean War.
 It is a noted place in the Korean Demilitarized Zone.

 History

 Woljeong-ri station is a historical building in the DMZ at Cheorwon.
-This tourist attraction, which can only be visited on escorted security tours of the DMZ, is an abandoned train station on the northernmost end of Korail's Gyeongwon Line.
+This tourist attraction, which can only be visited on escorted security tours of the DMZ, is an abandoned railway station on the northernmost end of Korail's Gyeongwon Line.

 Near the station was a small yard where rail stock was stored or shunted before leaving for Wonsan, now in North Korea, along the former Gyeongwon Line.
 Behind the station building, there remains the wreck of a train bombed during the Korean War.
 The train was used by the North Korean army, and was bombed by U.N. forces.
 "The windows of the train car are twisted toward the sky and the frame and the body of the train are crooked and rusty."